Ange Godard: Chloe's story

 In later episodes, Ange rethinks her choice and decides to be truthful to Chloe regarding her half-brother.
 Dominic is happy with her decision, but Ange remains wary worrying it will cause arguments.
 Steele explained that "Ange loves her daughter and is continually trying to protect her.
 They're very similar, so they clash a bit.
 But deep down they've got a very caring relationship."
 Ange is happy when Chloe breaks up with her controlling boyfriend Evan.
 He secures a job role at Holby City hospital, forcing Chloe to work with him.
 Steele revealed that Ange dislikes Evan and believes that he is an unsuitable partner for her daughter.
 Ange decides to use her authority to have Evan removed from the ward.
 He becomes convinced that Ange is plotting against him and concocts his own plan.
 Evan discovers that Ange and Dominic are hiding a secret and sends an email to Chloe from Ange's computer.
 Before Ange can tell Chloe the truth, she reads the email and feels deceived.
 Evan seeks to isolate Chloe and his scheming results in Ange and Chloe's becoming estranged.
 Steele concluded that Evan's schemes leave Ange and Chloe "in murky waters now, there's a lot to come."

 Chloe breaks up with Evan again and Ange offers her support.
-Evan continues to manipulate Chloe and uses his sister Phoebe Palmer (Daisy Wood-Davis) to make her feels sorry for him.
+Evan continues to manipulate Chloe and uses his sister Phoebe Palmer (Daisy Wood-Davis) to make her feel sorry for him.
 Ange later catches Evan and Phoebe scheming and tells Chloe the truth.
 Ange continues to play the role of the protective mother.
 Despite this the story culminates in Evan taking Chloe hostage and she stabs him in self-defence.
 Ange becomes concerned that Evan will manipulate the courts into believing Chloe tried to murder him.
 Lennox explained that "Ange has always tried to keep Evan away from Chloe."